freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-093.md

 It would be nice if the vertical space between the `h2` elements and their associated icons was smaller.
 The `h2` elements have default top and bottom margin space, so you could change the bottom margin of the `h2` elements to say `0` or another number.

-There is an easier way, simiply add a negative top margin to the `img` elements to pull them up from their current positions.
+There is an easier way, simply add a negative top margin to the `img` elements to pull them up from their current positions.
 Negative values are created using a `-` in front of the value.
 To complete this project, go ahead and use a negative margin of `25px` in the `img` type selector.

 </section>